BackwardsUser/llama3-bot/README.md

 ## Quick Start Guide (local install)

+1. Install Docker
+2. Create an Ollama container. `docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`
-1. Click the **Code** button.
+3. Click the **Code** button.
-2. Click **Download ZIP**.
+4. Click **Download ZIP**.
-3. Navigate to the downloaded zip file.
+5. Navigate to the downloaded zip file.
-4. Unzip the file.
+6. Unzip the file.
-5. Navigate into the llama3-bot folder until you see **package.json**
+7. Navigate into the llama3-bot folder until you see **package.json**
-6. Open quickstart.bat
+8. Open quickstart.bat

 ## Configuration
 The options within the config file you're free to change however you'd like, just note the prefix must be lowercase as suggested by its name.